* Index to assess businesses' vulnerability to cyber attacks

 In this scenario, claims paid by the insurance sector are estimated at $10 billion-$27 billion, the report produced by insurance market Lloyd’s of London and Aon said.

-Vadala said the company was building its model and expects to have beta customers in a year.
+Vadala said the company was building its model and expected to have beta customers in a year.
 The idea is to engage thousands of companies so the index becomes the global standard, he said.
-(Reporting by Tova Cohen; editing by Emelia Sithole-Matarise)
+(Reporting by Tova Cohen; Editing by Emelia Sithole-Matarise and Mark Potter)